oroinc/documentation/user_guide/workflow_management.rst

 * **Edit** (pen and paper icon) - allows user to edit existing workflow.
 This action can be applied only to non system workflows.

 * **Delete** (trash bin icon) - allows user to delete existing workflow.
-All related data wiil be removed automatically.
+All related data will be removed automatically.
   This action can be applied only to non system workflows.